elesiuta/picosnitch/README.md

   - GlassWire
   - simplewall
 # run
-- run as a daemon with
+- run as a daemon (regular process on windows) with
 `python picosnitch.py`
-- or install with
+- or install from source with
 `python setup.py install`
+- or install from PyPI with
+`pip install picosnitch`
 - then run as a daemon with
 `picosnitch`